Psychology Licensing Exams

 What You Need to Know

 In order to become a licensed psychologist, you must first pass a standardized test--often the Examination for Professional Practice in Psychology (EPPP)--which can be prepared for by completing an accredited doctoral program.
 However, be sure to check your state requirements.
-Different states have different approaches to licensing procedures.
+Different states have different approaches to licensing procedures and examinations.

 |Degree Options||Ph.D. in psychology or Psy.D.|

 |Training||Pre-doctoral or post-doctoral supervised experience, internship, residency program|

 |Licensing||Passage of a standardized exam required by the particular state|

 How Can I Become Licensed as a Psychologist?